 Recently, the Philadelphia School District aimed to meet U.S. laws around asbestos inspections within three years.
 The school system has increased spending on asbestos remediation to make all buildings safer.

-During a Philadelphia School Board meeting last week, the board had on the agenda considering the approval of “a proposed agreement between The School District of Philadelphia and the United States Department of Justice with respect to an ongoing investigation of the district’s asbestos management practices.”
+During a Philadelphia School Board meeting in June, the board had on the agenda considering the approval of “a proposed agreement between The School District of Philadelphia and the United States Department of Justice with respect to an ongoing investigation of the district’s asbestos management practices.”
 This is according to a report by the Philadelphia Inquirer newspaper, which cited a school board document.

 The meeting itself, scheduled for the afternoon, was moved to noon, according to the report from the Philadelphia Inquirer.
 The change in time was to address the investigation and agreement.